Missouri police officer killed, 2 others wounded in shooting; suspect dead

 The Officer Down Memorial Page has 25 officers killed so far in 2018.
 This number includes accidental deaths and 9/11-related illnesses.

 The number of cops killed has prompted President Trump to call for more protection for law enforcement officers.
-He said in December those who kill police officers should receive the death penalty.
+He said in December that those who kill police officers should receive the death penalty.

 “Anti-police sentiment is wrong and it’s dangerous,” Trump said during a speech at FBI National Academy.
 “Anyone who kills a police officer should get the death penalty.”